fommil/fpmortals/manuscript/complete.md

 ### `IndexedStateT`

-The code that we have studied thus far is not how scalaz implements `StateT`.
+The code that we have studied thus far is not how Scalaz implements `StateT`.
 Instead, a type alias points to `IndexedStateT`

 {lang="text"}